The Strategic Perceptron: Known Costs

 In this section, we provide an algorithm for the $\ell_2$ costs setting.
 At a high level, there are two main ideas to modify and generalize the Perceptron algorithm for this setting.
 The first modification is raising the bar for a point to be classified as positive.
 Previously, a nonnegative dot product with the current classifier (a threshold of $0$), sufficed for positive classification.
 However, in the new algorithm, the threshold is a strictly positive value depending on the cost of manipulation.
 The second modification is using a \emph{surrogate} for the data points when the classifier updates.
 Interestingly, we only need to use a surrogate for negative points, and in this case the surrogate is a projection of the point in the opposite direction of manipulation, detected by the algorithm.

-\paragraph{Brief description of the algorithm.} Algorithm~\ref{alg:strategic-Perceptron} is a modification of the Perceptron algorithm which we call \emph{strategic Perceptron}.
+\paragraph{Overview of \Cref{alg:strategic-Perceptron}.} This algorithm is a generalization of the Perceptron algorithm which we call \emph{strategic Perceptron}.
 The algorithm starts by predicting all points as positive until it makes a mistake.
 Note that during this period, individuals do not have incentive to manipulate.
 From that point on, the algorithm classifies all points with ${\vec{x}_t^T\vec{w}}/{|\vec{w}|}-\alpha \geq 0$ as positive, and the rest as negative.
 Whenever the algorithm makes a mistake, the predictor $\vec{w}$ is updated with a surrogate value, $\vec{\tilde{x}}_t$, defined below.

 \begin{definition}[$\vec{\tilde{x}}_t$, surrogate data point in $\ell_2$ setting] We define surrogate data point, $\vec{\tilde{x}}_t$, as follows.

 \end{definition}